Montenegro Travel Information

 Montenegrin (very similar to Croatian) is the official language of Montenegro, although Serbian and Albanian is commonly used in some areas.
 English is widely understood in the capital, Podgorica, and in the coastal resorts.

 Service charges are generally not included in restaurant and hotel bills in Montenegro.
-A tip of 10% is appreciated.
+A tip of 10 percent is appreciated.
 Taxi drivers do not expect tips; but a small gratuity would be appreciated.

-The following can be brought into Montenegro without paying duty: 200 cigarettes or 50 cigars or 250g tobacco; two litres of wine and 750ml of spirits; perfume for personal use; personal jewellery and clothing; up to two cameras and one movie/video camera; electronic equipment (such as radio) for personal use; and sports equipment.
+The following can be brought into Montenegro without paying duty: 200 cigarettes or 50 cigars or 250g tobacco; two litres of wine and 250ml of perfume for personal use.
 Pets can be brought into the country with a veterinary certificate of good health.

 Our Travel Expert

 We are looking for contributors for our Montenegro travel guide.
 If you are a local, a regular traveller to Montenegro or a travel professional with time to contribute and answer occasional forum questions, please contact us.